bbatsov/batsov.com/_posts/2011-04-26-thoughts-on-the-kindle.md

 ## Epilogue

-Basically the Kindle is the greatest thing after hot water for people that read a lot of fiction books.
+Basically the Kindle is the greatest thing after hot water for people that read a lot of non-technical books.
 Everyone else should consider buying a tablet.